jwulf/joshwulf.com/content/blog/2020/02/just-say-no-to-loops-and-variables.md

 type = "post"
 +++

-This last couple of weeks, I spent some time on StackOverflow, helping people with their school assignments - I mean, serious programming questions they had at work.
-(I'm pretty sure a fair whack of them were homework assignments).
+This last couple of weeks, I spent some time on StackOverflow, helping people with their school assignments - I mean, serious programming questions they had at work. (_I'm pretty sure a fair whack of them were homework assignments_).

 One thing that came out of it - for me - was a pattern in the issues in the JavaScript programming tag (_Discord bots are hot right now with the kids_).

 There are certain things that people struggle with when learning to program, and when learning to program in JS.

 **Asynchronicity** is one.
-Callbacks not so much - mostly now people are struggling with Promises (with are a Monadic wrapper around an asynchronous operation), and with the subtle context impedance mismatch between async functions and non-async functions.
+Callbacks not so much - mostly now people are struggling with Promises (which are a Monadic wrapper around an asynchronous operation), and with the subtle context impedance mismatch between async functions and non-async functions.
 Without TypeScript informing them of the type mismatch, they are baffled by code that is in a monadic async context interacting with code that is not.
 I mean: _they look the same_.
 At least with callbacks and Promises you have some clue in the indentation.

 **Naming** is another one.
 The power of correctly naming entities in a program cannot be overestimated - I mean, it's one of the two hardest problems in computer science: caching, naming things, and whether or not to move to San Francisco.

 The impact of _not_ correctly naming things cannot be overestimated either.
 Confusing messes of spaghetti code where the programmer had wound themselves up in a ball of yarn and not only gotten trapped inside it, but forgotten what they were trying to do in the first place.
 In the end, I started to have some fun with it, telling one questioner that "_80% of programming is correctly naming things, and the other 20% is choosing the font for your IDE._" [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 (I solved his problem for him.)

 He had started with an entity named `x` and was now three levels deep trying to figure out how to iterate the data structure.
 The Tao becomes clear when you know that for each recipe we have an array of ingredients, and each ingredient has a set of attributes that characterize it.

 As we read in [the Analects of Confucius](https://china.usc.edu/confucius-analects-13) ("_Confucius say_"):